noahehall/multicloud/providers/aws/services/Storage/backup.md

 ### EBS

-- backing up your EBS volumes.
+- backing up your EBS volume snapshots to an aws managed s3 bucket